mikenakis/Bathyscaphe/README.md

 The rest of the modules are published under a dual-license scheme.
 You can choose among the following:
   - The GNU Affero General Public License (GNU AGPL) v.3
-  - The Bathyscaphe "Alternative Terms" Commercial License (BATCL) v.1
+  - The Bathyscaphe Alternative Terms Commercial License (BATCL) v.1

+If you use the software without taking any action regarding licensing, then the license which applies by default is the GNU AGPL v.3 licence.

 ### The GNU Affero General Public License (GNU AGPL) v.3